The Art of Starting (Over) From Nothing (5 Actionable Tactics)

 It’s one thing to be starting from nothing when you’re 21 or 22 and fresh out of college…it’s another thing to start from nothing or start your life over at 42 or 52.
 They’re exciting and intimidating for different reasons.

 For the guy fresh out of college, starting from nothing can be an exciting possibility because it is the opportunity to build and grow.
-It’s intimidating because you have a large mountain to climb and the journey is far.
+It’s intimidating because you have a large mountain to climb, the journey is far, and you don’t have any real knowledge of the terrain.

 Whichever camp you find yourself in (or anywhere in between), look at it as an opportunity to build better with conscious intentions.